esseswann/esbuild-plugin-serverless/README.md

 YC_SERVICE_ACCOUNT_ID=
 YC_PRIVATE_KEY=
 ```
-This method is used for security reasons, using OAuth token is not recommended.
-If these variables are not provided the library will attempt to authorize from Metadata service
+This method is used for security reasons, as using OAuth token is not recommended.
+If these variables are not provided the library will attempt to authorize from Metadata service.
+One can also work entirely in the cloud using a VM with service-account attached to it.

 Run
 ```bash